Micro Channel architecture: Overview

 Although MCA cards cost nearly double the price of comparable non-MCA cards, the marketing stressed that it was simple for any user to upgrade or add more cards to their PC, thus saving the considerable expense of a technician.
 In this critical area, Micro Channel architecture's biggest advantage was also its greatest disadvantage, and one of the major reasons for its demise.
 To add a new card (video, printer, memory, network, modem, etc.) the user simply plugged in the MCA card and inserted a customized floppy disk (that came with the PC) to blend the new card into the original hardware automatically, rather than bringing in an expensively trained technician who could manually make all the needed changes.
-All choices for interrupts (an often perplexing problem) and other changes were accomplished automatically by the PC reading the old configuration from the floppy disk, which made necessary changes in software, then wrote the new configuration to the floppy disk.
+All choices for interrupts (an often perplexing problem) and other changes were accomplished automatically by the PC, reading the old configuration from the floppy disk, which made necessary changes in software, then writing the new configuration to the floppy disk.
 In practice, however, this meant that the user must keep that same floppy disk matched to that PC.
 For a small company with a few PCs, this was annoying, but practical.
 But for large organizations with hundreds or even thousands of PCs, permanently matching each PC with its own floppy disk was logistically unlikely or impossible.
 Without the original, updated floppy disk, no changes could be made to the PC's cards.
-After this experience repeated itself thousands of times, business leaders realized their dream scenario for upgrade simplicity did not work in the corporate world, and they sought a better process.
+After this experience repeated itself thousands of times, business leaders realized that their dream scenario for upgrade simplicity did not work in the corporate world, and they sought a better process.